1.2.3 Child and Family Assessment Process

 Each child who has been referred into Children's Social Care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
-This is a Social Care Assessment and it replaces the Initial and Core Assessment and Pre-birth Core Assessment.
+This is a Child and Family Assessment (WT 2018) and in Lincolnshire this is referred to as the Child and Family Assessment Process.

 Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

 - A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
 In these cases, assessments by a social worker are carried out under section 17 of the Children Act 1989.
 Children in Need may be assessed under Section 17 of the Children Act 1989, in relation to their Education Health and Care Plans, disabilities, or as a carer, or because they have committed a crime.
 The process for assessment should also be used for children whose parents are in prison and for unaccompanied migrant children and child victims of modern slavery.
 When assessing Children in Need and providing services, specialist assessments may be required and, where possible, should be coordinated so that the child and family experience a coherent process and a single plan of action, in Lincolnshire this is called a Child and Family Progress Plan.